 - Unroll and unfold the tent and lay it on the ground.
-If it's windy, stake down one front corner into wind. - Assemble all of the shock corded poles.
-Keep the pole sections from snapping together, as this can damage the pole ends.
-Make certain each plain end has been properly seated into the metal ferrule.
-Lay the poles side by side and divide according to length.
-Long for the tent and short for the fly.

-Insert one of the two long poles into each sleeve.
-The poles run corner to corner, across at the center through the sleeves .
+If it's windy, stake down one front corner into wind. - Lay the poles side by side and divide according to length.
+2 long [11 section] for the tent and 1 short [9 section] for the screen hoop. - Assemble the shock corded poles as you work.
+Try to keep the pole sections from snapping together, as this can damage the ends.
+Make certain each plain end has been properly seated into its metal ferrule.
+Slide one long pole through each tent sleeve.
+The poles run from corner to corner, cross at the center through the sleeves.
+The gray pole fits to gray web.
 See fig 1 & 2